LispCookbook/cl-cookbook/lispworks.md

 The installation process requires you to fill an HTML form to receive a download link, then to run a first script that makes you accept the terms and the licence, then to run a second script that installs the software.

+### Licencing model

+LispWorks actually comes in four paid editions.
+It's all explained by themselves here: [http://www.lispworks.com/products/lispworks.html](http://www.lispworks.com/products/lispworks.html).
+In short, there is:

+- a Hobbyist edition with `save-image` and `load-all-patches`, to apply updates of minor versions, without the obvious limitations, for non-commercial and non-academic use,
+- a HobbyistDV edition with the `deliver` function to create executables (still for non-commercial and non-academic uses),
+- a Professional edition,
+- an Enterprise one, with their enterprise modules: the Common SQL interface, LispWorks ORB, KnowledgeWorks.

+At the time of writing, the licence of the hobbyist edition costs 750 USD, the pro version the double.
+They are bought for a LW version, per platform.
+They have no limit of time.

+*Please double check their upstream resources and don't hesitate to contact them.*

 ## LispWorks IDE